Garrett County, September 2020

 Several milkweed tussock caterpillars

-The jack-in-the-pulpits were ripe, third photo, first column.
+The jack-in-the-pulpits were ripe.
 According to New England Living Today - Are Jack-in-the-Pulpits Poisonous? | Jack-in-the-Pulpit Facts,

 The plant's leaves, berries, and corms contain calcium oxalate, which is a chemical compound that takes the form of tiny crystalline structures.
 Getting this on your bare skin can cause irritation, and ingesting the plant raw can be dangerous, sometimes resulting in choking or blisters.